onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

    :keyword: MUST

-   The VNF **MUST** produce VES events that include the following mandatory fields in the common event header
+   The VNF **MUST** produce VES events that include the following mandatory fields in the common event header.

     * ``domain`` - the event domain enumeration
     * ``eventId`` - the event key unique to the event source